awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. From the navigation bar, select a region for the VPC\.
-VPCs are specific to a region, so you should select the same region in which you created your key pair\.
+1. From the navigation bar, select a Region for the VPC\.
+VPCs are specific to a region, so you should select the same Region in which you created your key pair\.

 1. On the VPC dashboard, choose **Start VPC Wizard**\.